 Roma is one of the finest liveaboard diving sites in Wakatobi.
 Upon descent, you are immediately greeted by large schools of vibrant reef fish.
 This site is largely made up of pinnacles, but also includes one enormous pinnacle that almost breaches the surface of the water.
 This site is teeming with life.

 Renting a camera in Wakatobi can be difficult as the service is rarely offered.
 Make sure you bring your own camera so you can capture those underwater memories!

 Getting To Wakatobi

 By far the easiest way to reach your liveaboard vessel is from Bali.
 Ngurah Rai is the only international airport on the island of Bali, located on the southern coast in Denpasar, Bali's capital city.
 Several airlines now offer direct flights to Bali, but there are currently no direct flights when travelling from Europe.
-One must normally connect via Bangkok or Kuala Lumpur, but it is also possible from to reach Bali via Hong Kong, Dubai or Singapore depending on where you began your journey.
-The Pelagian liveaboard has a private aircraft which takes divers to it's own airfield where the famous Wakatobi resort is based, this flight is additional to the liveaboard costs.
+One must normally connect via Bangkok or Kuala Lumpur, but it is also possible to reach Bali via Hong Kong, Dubai or Singapore depending on where you began your journey.
+The Pelagian liveaboard has a private aircraft which takes divers to its own airfield where the famous Wakatobi resort is based, this flight is additional to the liveaboard costs.

 The alternative way to reach Wakatobi would be to catch a plane from Jakarta or Makassar, heading to Haluoleo Airport in Kendari.
 From here, you can either take another plane or a boat to Wakatobi, landing on Wangi-Wangi.